runwayml/learn/docs/create/train-models.md

 # Train Your Own Models
 <br>

-?>The Training Experiments feature is currently available to small group of beta testers.
+?>The Training Experiments Beta feature is currently available to small group of beta testers.
 Please contact us if you are interested in testing and providing feedback on this new feature.

 🚧 This page is under active development as RunwayML beta testers provide feedback on the training process.